 In addition, we may have had to spend more time than usual caring for our children’s needs and so their death may leave more time to fill; we may have come to know health and social workers as friends through our regular visits to hospitals and clinics and find ourselves now without their support; and there may be feelings of guilt that social activities, which have been limited by the disabled child’s problems, are no longer constrained

-All these issues and more are covered in TCF’s leaflet The Death of a Disabled Child.
+All these issues and more are covered in TCF’s leaflet Grieving for Our Disabled Child.